ha-il/ha-il/README.md

 - 👋 Hi, I’m Hyeongwoo Kim
-- 🌐 Fluent in Korean and Japanese; Learning English
+- 🌐 Fluent in Korean and Japanese
 - 🏃 Passionate about running